 For more information contact info @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Monday, October 3, 2011.
+Last updated on Monday, November 24, 2014.

 From the UUA Bookstore: "Jesus, Buddha, Krishna, and Lao Tsu: The Parallel Sayings"